FilmGarth Ginsburg

 That being said, there’s a point to be made that when the shit goes down, you need people at their best.
 Rarely do you get it, but it’s what you hope for, particularly when it’s your “job” to help process emotional baggage through art.
 In this regard, a lot of normally trustworthy filmmakers failed spectacularly.

 If we’re being honest with ourselves, Brian De Palma has been on a slump that began at some point after Mission: Impossible.
 That being said, if you made Carrie and Blow Out, you get to call yourself a master filmmaker regardless of what you did before or after.
 On top of that, there’s a lot of negativity you could throw at Redacted, but making a movie this vehemently anti-war was an objectively incredible thing to do in 2007.
-You could also give it some bonus points for being ahead of the curb on the use of home-shot footage on legally distinct Youtube.
-If you feel so inclined.
+You could also give it some bonus points for being ahead of the curb on the use of home-shot footage on (legally distinct) Youtube.

 That being said, it’s hard to know where to begin with this one.